mfoemmel/fig/README.md

    $ export FIG_REMOTE_URL=ssh://localhost`pwd`/remote

 Before we publish our package, we'll need to tell fig which files we want to include.
-We do this by using the "resource" statement in our ".fig" file:
+We do this by using the "resource" statement in our "package.fig" file:

     resource bin/hello